antokara/react-recaptcha-x/README.md

 - Supports custom props to the v2 component (className, id, data-x, etc.)
 - Easy to use, single callback for Token/Expiration/Error handling

+## why I created another one of those reCAPTCHA wrappers

+Using the Google reCAPTCHA v3, can be an issue if your human user, gets a low score and is falsely identified as a bot.
+There is nothing the user can do to proceed, in that case.

+This can be especially troublesome, if it happens during an important action, such as signing up.
+Chances are, your human user will not be able to proceed and won't retry either.

+Using this component, you can chose to fallback to the Google reCAPTCHA v2 checkbox, if the user scored low and was identified as a bot.
+This will allow the user to attempt to pass the checkbox and perhaps, solve the more difficult image reCAPTCHA.

+Most reCAPTCHA wrappers do not support both v3 and v2 at the same time properly.
+This component was created to solve that case, so that you would never lose a human user again.

 ## usage

 ### requirements